grafana/augurs/crates/augurs-clustering/README.md

 use augurs_clustering::{DbscanClusterer, DistanceMatrix};

 # fn main() -> Result<(), Box<dyn std::error::Error>> {
+// Start with a distance matrix.
+// This can be calculated using e.g. dynamic time warping
-let distance_matrix = DistanceMatrix::try_from_square(
+// using the `augurs-dtw` crate. let distance_matrix = DistanceMatrix::try_from_square(
     vec![
         vec![0.0, 0.1, 0.2, 2.0, 1.9],